Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

-Here's how to build rabbit runs or pens using PVC.
-In this easy-to-build rabbit pen, you can house your rabbit on grass, save money on feed, and exercise your pet or meat rabbits.
+you can house your rabbit on grass and save money on feed, or exercise your pet

-To keep it simple, we based our run on the dimensions of an 8-foot roofing panel of corrugated plastic.
+To keep it simple, we based this run on the dimensions of an 8-foot corrugated plastic roofing panel.
 We built the frame out of 1-inch PVC and used 3/4-inch dowel rods to help secure it to the rabbit pen.

 1 inch Schedule 40 (or better yet - Sch.
 80) PVC - 27 feet, cut as follows: